 Most people hope to stay active and independent as they grow older.
-But for many elderly Australians, the physiological changes of aging mean making a difficult choice.
-It could be as simple as blurry eyesight telling you it’s time for reading glasses, or the onset of a serious illness that tells you it’s time for more support.
-Eventually, older individuals must decide: move to a residential nursing home to receive round-the-clock care, or apply for a home care package to get the support they need at home.
+But for many elderly Australians, the physiological changes of ageing mean making difficult choices.
+It could be as simple as blurry eyesight telling you it’s time for reading glasses or the onset of a serious illness that tells you it’s time for more support.
+Eventually, older individuals must decide: move to a residential nursing home to receive around-the-clock care or apply for a Home Care Package to get the support they need at home.

 Summary of Findings